cocos/cocos-docs/en/physics/character-controller/index.md

 ### Common Properties

-The following properties are the common properties of character controller which can be found in the **Inspector** panel of **Box Character Controller** and **Capsule Character Controller** component.
+The following properties are the common properties of the character controller which can be found in the **Inspector** panel of **Box Character Controller** and **Capsule Character Controller** component.

 | Properties | Description |
 | :-- | :-- |